-The dictionary meaning of Boe is "(computing) an ,zutomated program far dfling some_particular task, often over a network."
+The dictionary meaning of Bot is "(computing) an automated program for doing some particular task, often over a network."

-Botner is a term used for collection of software robots, or Boes, that run autonomously and automatically.
-The term is often associated with malicious software but can also refer to the network of computers using distributed computing software.11
+Botnet is a term used for collection of software robots, or Bots, that run autonomously and automatically.
+The term is often associated with malicious software but can also refer to the network of computers using distributed computing software.^[11]

-In simple terms, a Bot is simply an automated computer program (explained in Box 1.2, Chapter I).
-One can gain rhe control of your computer by infecting chem with a virus or other Malicious Code chat gives rhe access.
-Your computer system maybe a pare of a Botner even though it appears co be operating normally.
-Bomecs are often used co conduct a range of activities, from distributing Spam and viruses ro conducting denial-of-service (DoS) attacks (the term is discussed in detail in Chapter 4).
+In simple terms, a Bot is simply an automated computer program (explained in Box 1.2, Chapter 1).
+One can gain the control of your computer by infecting them with a virus or other Malicious Code that gives the access.
+Your computer system maybe a part of a Botnet even though it appears to be operating normally.
+Botnets are often used to conduct a range of activities, from distributing Spam and viruses to conducting denial-of-service (DoS) attacks (the term is discussed in detail in Chapter 4).